indigitous-sg/project-vigil/README.md

 - Receive information from active users on whether they will respond to call
 - Handle other webhooks from Twilio, e.g. when calls fail

+##### Deployment instructions for backend
+- Instructions to deploy from a subfolder on heroku are here: https://stackoverflow.com/questions/39197334/automated-heroku-deploy-from-subfolder
+- Manually add firebase json credentials into heroku dyno.
+Suggest just 'echo'-ing the credentials as using transfer.sh and gpg does not seem to work reliably and heroku dyno does not have a text editor.

 Note: webhooks can be tested with ngrok

 #### Frontend